tarwn/lessthandot-hugo/blogs/content/posts/2013-10-14-angularjs-vs-knockout-modules-and-di-6.md

     }
 );
 ```
 Like the AngularJS exmaple, I define a base URL for the library and then relay on it to run my bootstrapping code.
-In this case the bootstrap code hasn&#8217;t changed, though.
-RequireJS now automatically looks for js/AsyncDI/sampleApp/ModuleDIModel.js and resolves it&#8217;s dependencies too, then runs my method.
+In this case the bootstrap code hasn't changed, though.
+RequireJS now automatically looks for js/AsyncDI/sampleApp/ModuleDIModel.js and resolves it's dependencies too, then runs my method.

 ## Some Differences

 Where do I start?
-Most of this post was a comparison of external libraries, so while it was hopefully useful, I&#8217;m not going down a script.js vs RequireJS path (you can check this out instead: [$script.js vs RequireJS: Dependency Management Comparisons][13]).
+Most of this post was a comparison of external libraries, so while it was hopefully useful, I'm not going down a script.js vs RequireJS path (you can check this out instead: [$script.js vs RequireJS: Dependency Management Comparisons][13]).

 In fact, there is really only one difference we can look at here:

-### It isn&#8217;t built in
+### It isn't built in

 In the case of Knockout, we once again had to pull in an extra package.
 As always, this means we now have to track and manage yet another library that has separate security vulnerabilities, updates, and support team from the core library.
-It&#8217;s a tradeoff and you have to decide whether it&#8217;s worth it or not.
+It's a tradeoff and you have to decide whether it's worth it or not.

-### It isn&#8217;t built in
+### It isn't built in

 In the case of Angular, Modules and dependency injection are built in, but they suggest either keeping everything in a few files or merging them with a DIY build process.
-In my book, 1000+ line files are a code smell and I can&#8217;t stand them, but I think what it comes down to at the end of the day is whether you are ok with big files, want to use an external library (like script.js or RequireJS), or want to merge and minify them in your build process (you do have a build process, right?).
+In my book, 1000+ line files are a code smell and I can't stand them, but I think what it comes down to at the end of the day is whether you are ok with big files, want to use an external library (like script.js or RequireJS), or want to merge and minify them in your build process (you do have a build process, right?).

-I&#8217;d compare RequireJS + Knockout to Angular, but when we included RequireJS we not only got modules, we also got asynchronous loading, so then we had to ratchet Angular up a notch and add script.js to get back to the same spot.
+I'd compare RequireJS + Knockout to Angular, but when we included RequireJS we not only got modules, we also got asynchronous loading, so then we had to ratchet Angular up a notch and add script.js to get back to the same spot.

 ## Final Thoughts

 In both cases there is one unanswered issue.
 When is your application too big for keeping it all in a couple files?
-When does it become so large it impacts the user&#8217;s ability to load it via script tags, impacts our ability to keep our dependencies straight, etc. I think 10 &#8211; 20 modules is not too bad to keep track of as separate files, but I wouldn&#8217;t want to go larger than that.
-I could easily use namespacing with Knockout instead of a module loader for something that small, though it&#8217;s not as clean when it comes time to unit test (that post is coming, don&#8217;t worry).
+When does it become so large it impacts the user's ability to load it via script tags, impacts our ability to keep our dependencies straight, etc. I think 10 &#8211; 20 modules is not too bad to keep track of as separate files, but I wouldn't want to go larger than that.
+I could easily use namespacing with Knockout instead of a module loader for something that small, though it's not as clean when it comes time to unit test (that post is coming, don't worry).

 So what is big?
 When do we need to switch from a few files or one big minified file to a module loader or a bundler like [Cassette][14] that can auto bundle everything based on include comments?
 Is there a sweet spot in between where just have modules and DI without asynchronous loading is perfect?
-Or is asynchronous loading for &#8220;huge&#8221; applications (defined by Brian Ford above as tens and hundreds of thousands of lines) totally unnecessary?
+Or is asynchronous loading for “huge” applications (defined by Brian Ford above as tens and hundreds of thousands of lines) totally unnecessary?

-I don&#8217;t have those answers, but they are important considerations we should be making when we sit down and try to choose between AngularJS and Knockout on a future project.
+I don't have those answers, but they are important considerations we should be making when we sit down and try to choose between AngularJS and Knockout on a future project.

 I think the AngularJS DI system works really well, and I was really happy about how it performed for the Unit testing examples (next post).
-I&#8217;m not crazy about the inferred method for DI, I feel like it saves a little typing while limiting minification and potential asynchronous loading options.
+I'm not crazy about the inferred method for DI, I feel like it saves a little typing while limiting minification and potential asynchronous loading options.

-When I first looked at RequireJS for defining modules (and at Angular&#8217;s method, to be honest), it looked messy.
-They both still look a bit messy, but after working through these examples, I&#8217;ve decided I do actually like it and I&#8217;m planning on retrofiting some past projects to use RequireJS.
+When I first looked at RequireJS for defining modules (and at Angular's method, to be honest), it looked messy.
+They both still look a bit messy, but after working through these examples, I've decided I do actually like it and I'm planning on retrofiting some past projects to use RequireJS.
 And, unlike the build your own file merger suggestion for Angular, it already has well documented tools and methods for [optimizing][15] via your build process.

-So, not a strong conclusion or set of comparisons for this post, but I&#8217;m sure we can hash it out in the comments 🙂
+So, not a strong conclusion or set of comparisons for this post, but I'm sure we can hash it out in the comments 🙂

 <div style="background-color: #DDDDDD; padding: 8px; width: 400px;">
   <h3>